Skip to main content

 Hammed Kayode Alabi, Western Union Foundation Fellowship Fellow ’23

-Hammed Alabi, Western Union Foundation Fellowship Fellow ’23
+Hammed Alabi, Western Union Global Fellowship Program Fellow ’23

 Reflecting on his achievement, Alabi expresses a sense of optimism, attributing his success to diligent effort and active participation throughout the fellowship program.
 He emphasizes the significance of immersing oneself in the learning process, valuing feedback, and maintaining authenticity.
 Alabi’s strategy revolves around embracing vulnerability and self-awareness, traits that have propelled his growth as a changemaker.